ekzhang/fastseg/README.md

 | `MobileV3Large` | LR-ASPP, F=128    | 3.2M       | 68.1% | 25.7 FPS  |          |
 | `MobileV3Small` | LR-ASPP, F=256    | 1.4M       | 63.4% | 30.3 FPS  |    ✔     |

 For comparison, the original paper reports 72.6% mIOU and 3.6M parameters on the Cityscapes _val_ set.
 Inference was done on a single Nvidia V100 GPU with 16-bit floating point precision, tested on full-resolution 2MP images (1024 x 2048) from Cityscapes as input.
-It is much faster for half-resolution (512 x 1024) images.
+It is much faster with half-resolution (512 x 1024) images.

 TODO: Get inference times with TensorRT/ONNX.
 I expect these to be significantly faster.